 Preparing to write a tender

-Now that you have decided to go ahead, don’t start writing until you have thoroughly planned what you are going to say.
+Knowing how to plan a tender properly is the difference between a rushed, reactive response and a confident, strategic submission.
+Don't start writing until you have thoroughly planned what you are going to say.

 1